raspberrypilearning/ai-LLM-prompt/en/step_3.md

 - Does the response sound like the role you described?
 - Is the tone friendly and funny (or whatever tone you asked for)?
 - Does it include the examples and details you mentioned?
-- Are there any parts of the text which are wrong or confusing?
+- Are there any parts of the text that are wrong or confusing?

 --- /task ---